Non US Citizen scholarships and fellowships

 Students with F, J, M or Q immigration status are automatically under the nonresident alien tax status for the first five years of presence in the United States.
 Use the decision tree Are you an exempt individual? to determine if you are automatically considered a nonresident alien.
 Being exempt does not mean you do not pay taxes in the U.S. If you are not automatically exempt, then use the Substantial Presence Test (SPT) to determine your residency status.
 The residency status is determined on a calendar year basis and documentation of your status as a resident alien will be needed every calendar year.

-Kent State requires resident aliens to provide forms from the Glacier Online Nonresident Alien Tax Compliance System or if you do not have a Glacier account, you can use the Awards-International Student Tax Information Form to show that you are not subject to the tax reporting as a nonresident alien.
+Kent State requires all international students who wish to apply less than 30% tax withholding to use the Awards-International Student Tax Information Form to document your tax status.
 Resident aliens must self report taxable scholarships even though reporting and withholding is not required on IRS Form 1042-S. Office of Global Education International Student & Scholar Services may help you with the International Student Tax Information Form during normal advising hours.

 Students who have US Tax Identification numbers (Social security number or ITIN) may be able to reduce the tax withholding if there is a tax treaty between the U.S. and the country of tax residence.
 Page 5 of IRS Publication 4011 lists the countries with tax treaty benefits on scholarships.
 You need to provide information in the Glacier Online Nonresident Alien Tax Compliance System in order to claim the benefit of treaty.
 Please contact firstname.lastname@example.org for assistance with the Glacier Online account.